Treating injuries & Kit Fill List

 Sprains & Strains - A twisted ankle, sprained finger, or wrist will require an instant cold pack to help reduce swelling and pain.
-Some injuries will require wrapping or splinting which involve the use of elastic compression type products and splinting material like tongue depressors or an aluminum, moldable splint.
+Some injuries will require wrapping or splinting which involves the use of elastic compression-type products and splinting material like tongue depressors or an aluminum, moldable splint.

 Eye injuries - A trained medical professional should see any injury to the eye.
 Often eye pads are used to keep the eye closed and or protect it from further injury.
 Do not try and remove any foreign object by yourself.
 Further injury to the eye could take place.

 Typical skin-related ailments include sunburn, poison ivy, hives caused by allergic reactions, and insect stings.
 Most of these are easily treated by the use of over-the-counter ointments.
 Burn gel is helpful for minor sunburn, while poison ivy can be treated with special medicated washes and creams.
 Bug bites are usually harmless and can be treated with bug wipes or an antihistamine like Benadryl.
 A doctor should see serious reactions that restrict breathing or involve swelling.

 Below we have included a list of basic first aid supplies that should be included in every kit.
 The types of injuries are listed above.

 Adhesive tape - helps in securing first aid dressings for minor wounds

 Instant cold pack - provides cold therapy for sprains and muscular injuries